 An active violence incident involves an individual actively engaged in killing or attempting to kill people in a confined and populated area.
 The individual may be armed with a firearm or bladed weapon or may in engage in other violent acts such as driving a vehicle into a crowd.
 There may or may not be a pattern or method to their selection of victims.

-In addition to the procedures below, watch this video from the U.S. Department of Homeland Security with information on how to respond to an active shooter situation.
+In addition to reading the procedures below, you are encouraged to watch this video that presents information on how to respond to an active shooter situation.
+Note: The following video contains violent content to educate and prepare someone to deal with an active aggressor.
+Viewer discretion is advised.

 Before an incident occurs